MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-rest-api-client-msbuild.md

    Notice that this target uses the attributes [BeforeTarget and AfterTarget](target-build-order.md#beforetargets-and-aftertargets) as way to define build order.
 The first target called `generatePetClient` will be executed before the core compilation target, so the source will be created before the compiler executes.
 The input and output parameter are related to [Incremental Build](how-to-build-incrementally.md).
 MSBuild can compare the timestamps of the input files with the timestamps of the output files and determine whether to skip, build, or partially rebuild a target.

    After installing the `NSwag.MSBuild` NuGet package in your project, you can use the variable `$(NSwagExe)` in your `.csproj` file to run the NSwag command-line tool in an MSBuild target.
 This way, the tools can easily be updated via NuGet.
-Here we are using the `Exec` MSBuild task to execute the NSwag program with the required parameters to generate the client Rest Api.
+Here, you're using the `Exec` MSBuild task to execute the NSwag program with the required parameters to generate the client Rest Api.
 See [NSwag command and parameters](https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild).

    You can capture output from `<Exec>` adding `ConsoleToMsBuild="true"` to your `<Exec>` tag and then capturing the output using the `ConsoleOutput` parameter in an `<Output>` tag. `ConsoleOutput` returns the output as an `Item`.
 Whitespace is trimmed. `ConsoleOutput` is enabled when `ConsoleToMSBuild` is true.